 Ahmed asks when are the cows given water and Minara replies: “Now – the kids can take you” and we go.
 Nine children join and they pose with the water bucket.
 The older boys are told to kneel in front and the others in the back.
-They pose stiffly and are told “Don’t look at me – look at what you are doing” and the process is over in five minutes.
+They pose stiffly and are told “Don’t look at me – look at what you are doing” and the process is over in five minutes (Figure 12.3).

 Fig. 12.3 Here

 Consent to work with and film the activities of Minara and her family was not formalized; it did not follow a structured protocol or involve consent forms.
 Rather, there was continuous negotiation of consent which the photographer was aware could change at any time.
 The initial consent was made through the meeting of Akimunesa, the mother of Minara, born out of a casual encounter made earlier in the day.
-As my field case study describes:
+As described in my field notes:

 Sitting next to Ahmed in the day shelter built by the charity is an older woman, with her eyes downcast and not looking at the commotion next to her.
 Her heavy composure is in stark contrast with the violet coloured sari she is wearing.
 Ahmed turns to her with his camera pointing but doesn’t shoot, and instead takes his eyes from the viewfinder and waits for the woman to look up.
-She eventually does and raises her head as consent – and he then takes a few close-up portraits (fig. 12.4), after which he puts down the camera and starts talking with her.
+She eventually does and raises her head as consent – and he then takes a few close-up portraits (Figure.
+12.4), after which he puts down the camera and starts talking with her.
 Akimunesa points out her grandchildren from the crowd and her daughter Minara, who is comforting a baby, about five months old.
 Next to her is her eldest grandchild, a pre-teen boy who has been watching the interaction and is fascinated by Ahmed and his equipment.
 He has big observant eyes and a cheerful exterior.
-Ahmed half-jokes half-rebukes: why aren’t you in school!
+Ahmed half-jokes, half-rebukes: why aren’t you in school!
 Akimunesa lets out a subdued smile as she glances at her grandson and confirms they live together just across the field.
 “We’ll follow them home later” states Ahmed.

 Fig.12.4 Here

 Making these connections is the marker that permission has been gained.
 There are situations in which photographers ask directly and others where they only show their camera, implying their intentions.
 In other cases, they use the technique of taking the first shot as the permission shot.
 If the subject does not show disapproval, this implies permission is granted to continue.
 The formalized consent forms are considered by photographers to alter and hinder the natural progression of making connections with subjects.
-Obtaining consent ethically becomes more complex when dealing with children, people with disabilities and those under extreme distress.
-In these situations, more subtle assessments are needed about whether potential subjects are willing to participate, or if they feel coerced, uncomfortable, or decide to change their mind during the process.
+Obtaining consent ethically becomes more complex when dealing with children, people with disabilities, and those under extreme distress.
+In these situations, more subtle assessments are needed about whether potential subjects are willing to participate, or if they feel coerced, uncomfortable, or decide to change their minds during the process.
 Photographer Shehab spoke of his concern and the precarious situation he faced when attempting to gain permission from a group of street dwellers:

-“These people did not even look towards the next moment; their existence is a struggle for each moment.
+These people did not even look towards the next moment; their existence is a struggle for each moment.
 And when I spoke to them, they could not understand why someone like me wanted to photograph them.
 First, they rejected my requests and the next moment they came to ask if I could.
-It is tough to predict their actions and preferences.”
+It is tough to predict their actions and preferences.